CLICK HERE to book FDA as a speaker

 His first job was with the defunct Power Holdings Company of Nigeria which was privatised and now recognised as power distribution companies.
 He worked in the HR department of the company in the Gwiwa Business Unit of Sokoto from June 2010 to June 2011 as a youth corp member.

-He returned to Lagos in 2011 after his compulsory one year youth service and was offered a role as the Public Relations Executive at Inspire Africa Limited founded by Dr. (Mrs.) Mo Abudu.
-He worked full time for about three months before deciding to do the job on part time basis.
+He returned to Lagos in 2011 after his compulsory one-year youth service and was offered a role as the Public Relations Executive at Inspire Africa Limited founded by Dr. (Mrs.) Mo Abudu.
+He worked full time for about three months before deciding to do the job on a part-time basis.